paritytech/parity-common/parity-util-mem/README.md

 - volatile-erase : Not set by default, `Memzero` struct will be erasing memory throug a simple [`write_volatile`](https://doc.rust-lang.org/std/ptr/fn.write_volatile.html) call.
 - estimate-heapsize : Do not use allocator, but `size_of` or `size_of_val`.
-- conditional-metering : Try to avoid counting `Arc` twice.
-For test only.

 Others features define global allocator, see `src/alloc.rs`.